daria-serkova/aws-cdk/audit-services/README.md

 **Scenario**: Organizations need to audit user activity and access control to ensure adherence to internal policies and security practices.

 **Benefits**:
-- Monitors user logins and access changes.
+1. Monitors and tracks user logins and changes to access permissions for thorough oversight.
-- Alerts for unusual access patterns.
+2. Provides real-time alerts for unusual or suspicious access patterns to enhance security.
-- Detailed logs for security investigations.
+3. Generates detailed logs for comprehensive security investigations and compliance reviews.
+4. Improves visibility into user activity to ensure adherence to internal policies and security practices.
+5. Facilitates prompt detection and response to potential security breaches or policy violations.
+6. Automates auditing processes to reduce manual tracking and administrative workload.
+7. Supports regulatory compliance by maintaining accurate records of user access and activity.
+8. Enhances security by identifying and addressing unauthorized or inappropriate access promptly.
+9. Integrates with existing access control systems for a seamless auditing experience.
+10. Scales with organizational growth to maintain consistent monitoring of user activity.

 ### #9: Incident Response and Forensics
 **Scenario**: Security teams need to investigate security incidents, such as data breaches or cyberattacks.